AsmaShayea/RealEstate-Scraper-KSA/README.md

 This project is a web scraping tool designed to gather prices and detailed property information for apartments listed for sale in Dammam, Saudi Arabia (KSA).

-The data is collected from a popular real estate platform in Saudi Arabia, focusing on apartments for sale over the last three years.
+The data is collected from a popular real estate platform in Saudi Arabia, focusing on apartments for sale.
 The tool organizes the scraped data into a structured CSV file with the following details:

 - **Property Details:**
   - Area, Property Age, Floor, Bathrooms, Living Rooms, Bedrooms, Facade.